dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

 Above, we can see that for the most part, **open-world AAA games have a higher median rating than AAA games do generally**.
-Late-stage franchise games do as well, but the effect is less prounced.
+Late-stage franchise games do as well, but the effect is less pronounced.
 Interestingly, there are two small dips in the ratings of open-world games---during the post-Skyrim boom, and a clear downward trend in the 2020s.
 So **it's possible that open-world AAA games are getting worse** than they used to be in the last five years, but they don't seem